Skip to content

 Frequently Asked Questions

 No. The audio is analyzed entirely in your browser.
-No sound is recorded, stored, or sent anywhere.
-The microphone stream is discarded as soon as you stop.
+No sound is recorded, stored, or sent anywhere, the microphone stream is discarded as soon as you stop.
+Nothing leaves your device.

-It works great for kids 3 and up, but adults use it too — for vocal warm-ups, speech therapy practice, or just fun.
-The animal levels make it intuitive for young children.
+It works great for kids 3 and up, but adults use it too — for vocal warm-ups, speech therapy practice, or just for fun.
+The animal levels make it intuitive for young children who don't yet have a feel for decibels.

 Why does my browser ask for microphone permission?